Coronavirus and Pregnancy

 Protection During Pregnancy

-If a pregnant woman thinks she may have COVID-19, she should notify her provider and/or call the Health Department and follow their advice.
+If a pregnant woman thinks she may have COVID-19, she should notify her healthcare provider and/or call the Health Department and follow their advice.

 Practicing social distancing may be more difficult due to prenatal visits that are monthly or weekly.
 If the pregnant woman is sick, she should either reschedule her prenatal appointment or wear a mask.